Achan40/multimodal-class-acv/data/README.md

 While located in this repositories root directory in your python shell, edit and run the `create_pkl.py` script to create the required `.pkl` files for each of your sets.

 The model takes in a dictionary as input.

+# Additional Details

+Training Set: 98% of the data from the train set of the CheXpert data.
+Approximately 219k records split into 20 subsets of randomly selected date (without replacement).
+Validation Set: The validation data provided in the CheXpert data.
+234 records.
+Testing Set: Random selection of 2% of the data from the train set of the CheXpert data.
+Approximately 4k records.